hyusetiawan/flash_cards/README.md

 # Flash Cards
 Simple, animated, and imageless flash cards using HTML/CSS/jQuery.
+Forked, to add unopico $state capability so the flash cards can be shared.

+## Run Locally
+1. install the gem dependencies in the Gemfile
+2. run `foreman start` at the root folder and go to http://localhost:3000

 ## Features